djmadcat/Doom2D-1.40/README.md

 * Provide tech-doc for game formats: WAD, DMM, DMI, etc

 What will NOT be done:
-* Port for Windows, macOS, Linux, iOS, Android, etc.
+* Port for Windows, macOS, Linux, iOS, Android, etc
 * Port to any "game-engine" like Unity, etc
 * Port to any "media-layer" like SDL2, etc
 * Port to any "physics-engine" like Box2D, Chipmunk, etc
 * Port to any other language like Rust, Pascal, etc

-Q: Why it will not be done?
+Q: Why it will not be done?<br/>
 A: The main purpose of this project is to restore source code for binary.
 All other work will be performed in any fork.